aboly47/linux-utils-for-windows/README.md

-Implementing linux terminal utils for Windows.
-Why? for ease of usage or something idk. 😁
+Implementing linux terminal utils for Windows from scratch without looking at the original source.
+Why? because I hate myself. 😁

 Please note that most of the programs here are simple because I started working on it yesterday.
 However I am planning on working on this and expanding the tools. one example is the file utility. currently, it uses a small magic database I put in it, but I want to write a wrapper around libmagic to use the *massive (you know what else is massive?) 😁* database it has.